 What have I learned from Stan Grof?

 As a result of the deep Holotropic Breathwork™ work he designed and in which I participated, everything in my life changed.
 It changed turbulently for a while, but very much for the better.
 The key thing I learned was to trust the process experientially—to trust not only the process that happens, always surprisingly, in deep inner work, but to trust what happens out in the midst of ordinary life as well.
 Ordinary life is also a process unfolding.
-I am very grateful for the Grof Cartography of the psyche which provides a template for all human experience and which is described in his books.
+I am very grateful for the Grof Cartography of the psyche which provides a template in include mostly all human experience and which is described in his books.
 I have been so blessed in my life to have his mentorship and example.

 I also learned quite a bit from GTT Trainers, Tav Sparks and Diane Haug when we worked together through the 90s training Holotropic Breathwork® facilitators.